 Banff Travel Tips

 - Banff National Park was established in 1885 as Canada’s first National Park.
-It is the busiest and most visited national park in the country.
+Situated in the heart of the Canadian Rockies, Banff is the busiest and most visited national park in the country.
 Be prepared for the crowds, and book your hotels, restaurant reservations and excursions months in advance.
 You’ll be glad you did.

 - Order Parks Canada’s free Discovery Pass.
 The Pass offers visitors free access to all Canadian National Parks and Historic Sites, including Banff, Jasper, Yoho and Kootenay National Parks.